Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Product Suitability and Features

-In addition to the products features, your products/services should consider the financial capability of target clients, as this has significant implications for product design.
+In addition to the products features, products/services should consider the financial capability of target clients, as this has significant implications for product design.
 Financial capability refers to a client’s capacity to act in his/her own financial best interest and to select and access financial services that suit his/her needs.
 Financial capability is based on a client’s literacy, attitudes, skills and consumer behavior.
-It is important that you understand your target clients’ financial capability and how it affects their use of financial services.
-The following are examples of how a client’s financial capability influences product uptake and access:
+It is important to understand the target clients’ financial capability and how it affects their use of financial services.

 • Some clients are more likely to save if they have set a savings goal, even if it is non-binding.